-4. Development and Analysis of Multiple Resource Portfolios

-The Utility Resource Plan shall be based on a planning process that identifies multiple potential resource portfolios using scenario planning and sensitivity analyses.
+Development and Analysis of Multiple Resource Portfolios The Utility Resource Plan shall be based on a planning process that identifies multiple a minimum of three (3) potential resource portfolios using scenario planning and sensitivity analyses, with at least one portfolio based on stakeholder input.
 Each portfolio shall meet reliability criteria and objectives established in the planning process.
 The objective of scenario planning and sensitivity analysis is for the utility to evaluate the robustness of its Resource Plan(s) against potential futures by varying key uncertainties impacting the planning process.
-The sensitivity and scenario analyses utilized shall be described in the Utility Resource Plan.
-Though other assumptions may be considered, the following are often evaluated in scenario and sensitivity analyses in utility IRP studies:
+The sensitivity and scenario analyses utilized shall be described in the Utility Resource Plan. -Though other assumptions may be considered, the following are often shall be evaluated in scenario and sensitivity analyses in utility IRP studies:

 - A. Fuel prices;

 - B. Changes in load;

 - C. Technology costs;

 - D. Environmental regulations;

-- E. Inflation;

-- F. Capital costs; and

-- G. Future O&M costs